 I created mixtapes on my old HP laptop.
 The track selection was on point ("Calle 8" by Mister Worldwide mixed into Digitalism) but the transitions were absolute rubbish.
 I had to practice, practice, practice.

-This idea quick turned into a resident night at Humboldthain Club, Berlin and a guest residency at Mitte Karakoy, Istanbul.
+This idea quickly turned into a resident night at Humboldthain Club, Berlin, and a guest residency at Mitte Karakoy, Istanbul.
 The collective covers styles from wedding/prom music to melodic techno and everything in between. 💃

 Electronic Music: Production